-DZ BANK's Board of Managing Directors confirmed the appropriateness of the remuneration systems in November 2022.
+DZ BANK's Board of Managing Directors confirmed the appropriateness of the remuneration systems in November 2023.
 Overall, DZ BANK's remuneration systems are deemed appropriate in accordance with the requirements in InstitutsVergV and are consistent with the business and risk strategies.
-The design, application and, in particular, the outcome of the remuneration systems show that there are no incentives for employees to take on disproportionately high risks.
+The design, application and, in particular, the outcome of the remuneration systems show that the remuneration systems do not create incentives for employees to take on disproportionately high risks.
 The remuneration systems do not run counter to the control units' monitoring function.
 Moreover, the remuneration systems of DZ BANK are consistent with the group remuneration strategy.

 The most recent audit report from the auditor of the annual financial statements did not contain any indications that DZ BANK's remuneration systems - including the remuneration strategy - were not suited to supporting the institution's strategic objectives or its strategic development or that the remuneration parameters were not aligned with the business strategy and risk strategy.
 The bank's remuneration systems are appropriate and transparent.
 In particular, the institution met the requirements pursuant to section 25a (5) KWG regarding the determination of an appropriate balance between the variable and fixed annual remuneration.
 There were no indications that the special requirements for the remuneration systems of major institutions had not been met.
-With the exception of insufficient written process documentation, there were no indications that the requirements regarding the definition of a groupwide remuneration strategy and the groupwide implementation of the regulatory requirements for remuneration systems had not been met.
+There were no indications that the requirements regarding the definition of a groupwide remuneration strategy and the groupwide implementation of the regulatory requirements for remuneration systems had not been met.

-The DZ BANK remuneration officer's remuneration control report for 2022 found that the remuneration systems were designed appropriately.
+The DZ BANK remuneration officer's remuneration control report for 2023 found that the remuneration systems were designed appropriately.

-In 2022, Internal Audit did not audit DZ BANK's implementation of InstitutsVergV.
+In 2023, Internal Audit did not audit DZ BANK's implementation of InstitutsVergV.